VismayaM-2003/packages-yaml/README.md

 on: [push]

 ```
-This specifies the name of the workflow as "Publish Python distributions to PyPI and TestPyPI."
-The on section indicates that this workflow is triggered by a manual event (workflow_dispatch).
-This means you can run this workflow manually from the GitHub Actions UI.
+- name Keyword: This keyword is used to specify a name for the workflow.
+In this case, the workflow is named "Publish Python distributions to PyPI and TestPyPI."

+- on Keyword with push Event: This section specifies the events that trigger the workflow.
+In this case, the workflow is triggered when a push event occurs.
+A push event typically happens when changes are pushed to the repository, such as new commits or branches.

 ```yaml
 jobs: